 As for the future of electronic cigarette regulations and tax policies in the United States, right now we can only speculate.
-But across the country, an e-cigarette ban is on lots of people’s minds, treating e-cigs as tobacco products.
-Politicians are calling for both e-cigarette bans and e-cigarette sin tax policies while the industry has to deal with a barrage of negative media scaremongering.
+But across the country, a vaping ban is on lots of people’s minds, essentially treating e-cigs as tobacco products.
+Politicians are calling for both e-cigarette bans and sin tax policies while the industry has to deal with a barrage of negative media scaremongering.
 Sin taxes are excise taxes, and they pay lots of state and local government bills.
 As cigarette sin taxes increase, smokers decrease, which means fewer sin tax dollars.
 Which also means a future hike in tobacco cigarette taxes.
 Again.

 It’s easy to see where this will wind up if trends continue: In order to make any tax money, cigarettes will eventually cost more than a tank of gas.
 The goal, if the anti-tobacco folks are to be believed, is to make smoking be a thing of the past.
 But…what about the taxes?
 Enter: e-cigarettes.

-If e-cigarettes are banned, or if they are sin taxed to the point of tobacco cigarettes, would vapers turn to the black market to find their e-cigs?
-Some data says, yes:, people would turn to the black market for e-cigs in the face of an e-cigarette ban.
+If e-cigarettes are banned, or if they are sin taxed to the point of tobacco cigarettes, would vapers turn to the black market to find their vapes?
+Some data says, yes:, people would turn to the black market for e-cigs in the face of an vape ban.
 If this happens, will we start seeing the same massive problems with black market cigarettes that the country is seeing now?
 Or would it be more like prohibition, where e-liquids would replace bathtub gin?

 Ah, Prohibition.
 We look at it almost fondly now.
 The speakeasy – or the blind tiger or the blind pig – was both romantic and deliciously subversive.
 It looked so glamorously clandestine, with secret knocks, hidden entryways and slides to basement gin joints occupied by women like Hepburn and men like Barrymore drinking things called sidecars and highballs.
 There were underground catacombs and walls that hid liquor and a never-ending supply of homemade booze.